holmesal/generator-angular/readme.md

 // endbower
 ```

-** Make sure to do this before the `bower:scss` section**
+**Make sure to do this before the `bower:scss` section**

 See [the animate-sass settings file](https://github.com/tgdev/animate-sass/blob/master/helpers/_settings.scss) for a list of variable names.

 # Danger!
 Danger!
 High voltage!
 Currently, this **only supports coffeescript**.
 Once the dust settles a little bit, I'll build out the javascript templates as well.
-Also, animate-sass and colors.scss are only really applicable if you're using sass.
+Also, animate-sass and colors.scss are **only really applicable if you're using sass**.

 And of course, feel free to send a pull request :)

-* Scaffolds out with firebase included
-* Uses html5 mode by default

-## Dangerous things
-* Only implemented for coffeescript so far.

 ## TODO
+* Add firebaseResolver
+* Add HTML5 mode by default
-* Add router resolve/injection for authUser and User
+* Add .nginx file and symlink www -> dist/ for dokku deployment

+# Generator readme:

 ## Usage